ci-bonfire/Sprint/myth/_docs_src/general/views.md

 	$config['theme.auto_escape'] = false;

-If you have specific data that you want to escape within your view, you can use the `e()` function, which is the same function that is used by the ThemedController to handle the escaping anyway.
+If you have specific data that you want to escape within your view, you can use the `esc()` function, which is the same function that is used by the ThemedController to handle the escaping anyway.

 	// In a View
-	<?= e($username) ?>
+	<?= esc($username) ?>

 Note that any data passed into the `render()` method is also auto-escaped.